 1908 Second, the common good requires the social well-being and development of the group itself.
 Development is the epitome of all social duties.
 Certainly, it is the proper function of authority to arbitrate, in the name of the common good, between various particular interests; but it should make accessible to each what is needed to lead a truly human life: food, clothing, health, work, education and culture, suitable information, the right to establish a family, and so on.

-Of course, Catholics must inform themselves and follow their conscience with regard to vaccinations.
+Catholics must inform themselves and follow their conscience with regard to vaccinations.
 The Congregation for the Doctrine of the Faith (CDF) has provided doctrinal guidance on the morality of vaccines.
 Specifically, the CDF looked at the morality of using vaccines derived using “descendant” cells of aborted fetuses.
 In the summary of its ruling, the CDF says:

 - “There is a grave responsibility to use alternative vaccines and to make a conscientious objection with regard to those which have moral problems;